Janarthanan2107/goZen-server-app/README.md

 npm start
 ```

-This will run your React application in development mode.
-Open [http://localhost:3000](http://localhost:3000) in your browser to view it.
+This will run your server in development mode.

-The page will automatically reload if you make edits.
-You will also see any lint errors in the console.

-### Production Build
+## Production Build

 To build your application for production: